Harrow School: Uniform

 Everyday dress for boys at Harrow consists of a dark blue jacket known as a "bluer" with light grey trousers known as "greyers".
-With these are worn a white shirt, black tie, black shoes and an optional blue jumper (sweater).
+With these are worn a white shirt, black tie, black shoes and an optional blue jumper.
 Boys also wear a Harrow hat, a straw hat with a dark blue band similar to a boater, but shallower in crown and broader in brim.
-The School blue and white woollen scarf and dark blue woollen overcoat may be worn in cold weather.
-Variations include boys who are monitors who are allowed to wear a jumper of their choice of colour, and members of certain societies who may earn the right to replace the standard school tie with one of a variety of scarves, cravats, neck and bow ties.
+The School blue-and-white woollen scarf and dark blue woollen overcoat may be worn in cold weather.
+Variations include boys who are monitors (prefects) who are allowed to wear a jumper of their choice of colour, and members of certain societies who may earn the right to replace the standard school tie with one of a variety of scarves, cravats, neck and bow ties of their society.

-Sunday dress, which is worn every Sunday up to lunch and on special occasions such as Speech Day and songs, consists of a black tailcoat, a black single breasted waistcoat and striped trousers, worn with a white shirt and black tie.
-Boys with sports colours may wear a grey double breasted waistcoat; members of the Guild (a society for boys who have achieved distinction in art, music or drama) may wear maroon double breasted waistcoats with maroon bowties; members of the Philathletic Club (a society for boys with achievements in sport) may wear black bowties alongside grey double breasted waistcoats.
-School monitors (prefects) may wear black double breasted waistcoats, a top hat and carry canes.
+Sunday dress, which is worn every Sunday up to lunch and on special occasions such as Speech Day and songs, consists of a black tailcoat, a black single-breasted waistcoat and striped trousers, worn with a white shirt and black tie.
+Boys with sports colours may wear a grey double-breasted waistcoat; members of the Guild (a society for boys who have achieved distinction in art, music or drama) may wear maroon double-breasted waistcoats with maroon bow ties; members of the Philathletic Club (a society for boys with achievements in sport) may wear black bow ties alongside grey double-breasted waistcoats.
+School monitors (prefects) may wear black double-breasted waistcoats and a top hat, and carry canes.

 School houses

 Harrow School divides its pupils, who are all boarders, into twelve Houses, each of about seventy boys, with a thirteenth house, Gayton, used as an overflow.
 Each House has its own facilities, customs and traditions, and each competes in sporting events against the others.
 Until the 1950s there existed what was known as 'small houses' where only 5–10 boys stayed at one time while they waited for a space in a large house to become available (hence the use of the term large house in this article).
 A twelfth large house, Lyon's, was built in 2010.
 House Masters, Assistant House Masters and their families live in the boarding Houses and are assisted by House Tutors appointed from the teaching staff.
 The House Master oversees the welfare of every boy in his care; for parents, he is the main point of contact with the School.
 Each House has a resident matron and sick room.
-The matrons are supported by the School's Medical Centre where trained nursing staff offer round the clock care.
+The matrons are supported by the School's Medical Centre where trained nursing staff offer round-the-clock care.
 The medical centre is under the direct supervision of the school doctor who is available on the Hill every day for consultation.
 There are no dormitories: a boy shares his room for the first three to six terms and thereafter has a room to himself.